puppetlabs/puppet-docs/source/pe/3.7/quick_start_r10k.markdown

 > ## Assumptions and Prerequisites
 >
-> This guide is meant to be a simple proof-of-concept primer for getting to know r10k.
+> This guide is a simple proof-of-concept primer for getting to know r10k.
 For more information, see the main [r10k docs](link).
 >
 > Before beginning please review the following assumptions and prerequisites.
 >